ildyria/iFilger/README.markdown

 The default config is VERY bar/icon spammy, you'll probably want to go through and comment out a bunch of stuff for a usable setup.

 ## Installation
 Download the zip file and unzip it.
-You will find the README and a folder named iFilger.
-Copy that folder (iFilger, not ildyria-iFilger-somerandomnumbers) into you World of Warcraft\Interface\AddOns\ folder.
+You will find the README, a folder named iFilger and a folder named Tukui_iFilger.
+Copy both folders (iFilger, not ildyria-iFilger-somerandomnumbers) into you World of Warcraft\Interface\AddOns\ folder.
+Tukui_iFilger is for those who already have Tukui (dependant version). iFilger is for the one who do not have Tukui (stand alone version).
 Launch the game and enjoy !

 ## Configuration and moving bars